udacity/nd035-c1-spring-boot-basics-examples/Readme.md

 ### Dependencies
-1. IntelliJ IDEA
+1. IntelliJ IDEA as the preferred IDE.
-2. Java 14 or higher - Tthe current Java version in the `pom.xml` file is 14.
-However, you can upgrade to Java 15, as the soruce code does not uses any deprecated libraries/functions, by following the steps mentioned below:
+2. Java 14 or higher - The current Java version in the `pom.xml` file is 14.
+However, you can upgrade to Java 15, as the soruce code does not uses any deprecated libraries/functions.
+If you have already downloaded the Java 15 in your system, follow the steps mentioned below:
  * Update the Java version in the `pom.xml` file.
 It will automatically update the `maven-compiler-plugin`.
  ![alt text]( https://github.com/udacity/nd035-c1-spring-boot-basics-examples/blob/master/images/pom.png?raw=true)